The Oleander Initiative

 Physicians for Social Responsibility's Speaker Trainings on the Humanitarian Impacts of Nuclear Weapons

 To bolster domestic understanding of the catastrophic threats posed by nuclear weapons, the Otterman Foundation proudly supports Physicians for Social Responsibility's Speakers Bureau.
-With our support, PSR is hosting in 2017 three interactive workshops on health and humanitarian messaging to encourage individuals, faith groups, Rotary groups, and legislators to take action to abolish nuclear weapons.
+With our support, PSR hosts interactive workshops on health and humanitarian messaging to encourage individuals, faith groups, Rotary groups, and legislators to take action to abolish nuclear weapons.

 Treat the Pain: Rwanda